wireapp/wire-server-deploy/offline/ldap-scim-bridge.md

 # How to deploy the ldap-scim-bridge

-copy your values and charts folders into the Wire-Server directory you're using.
+Copy your values and charts folders into the `wire-server` directory you're using.

-pre-seed the docker container for ldap-scim-bridge onto all of your kubernetes hosts.
+Pre-seed the docker container for `ldap-scim-bridge` onto all of your kubernetes hosts.

-## get the Active Directory root authority's public certificate
+## Get the Active Directory root authority's public certificate

-ask the remote team to provide this.
+Ask the remote team to provide this.

-## create a configmap for the Public Certificate
+## Create a configmap for the Public Certificate

-first, see if there's a configmap already in place.
+First, see if there's a configmap already in place.

 ```
 d kubectl get configmaps
 ```

 If not, create a configmap for this certificate.

 ```
 d kubectl create configmap ca-ad-pemstore ad-public-root.crt
 ```

 ## Create a kubernetes patch

-create a patch, which forces the ldap-scim-bridge to use the AD public certificate.
+Create a patch, which forces the `ldap-scim-bridge` to use the AD public certificate.

 ```
 cat >> add_ad_ca.patch
 ```

-place the following contents in the file:
+Place the following contents in the file:

 ```
 spec:
   jobTemplate: